hartsfield/bolt/README.md

 ## Directory Structure/Folder Hierarchy

-Any application built using the bolt architecture should be designed with the following directory structure in mind.
-Herein, the term `bolt app`, will be used to refer to an application built with the bolt architecture, usually a web application.
+Any application built using the `bolt architecture` should be designed with the following directory structure in mind.
+Herein, the term `bolt app`, will be used to refer to an application built with the `bolt architecture`, usually a web application.

-The structure of a bolt app is important to understand.
-It's not complex, and once we understand the structure of a bolt app, we can hack on any bolt app.
+Comprehending this directory structure is important in understanding `bolt architecutre`.
+It's not complex, but it is essential, and once we understand the structure of a an app built using the `bolt architecture`, we can hack on any `bolt app`.

-The structure of a bolt app looks like this:
+The structure of a `bolt app` looks like this:

     boltApp/
     │──────────────────────────────── FILES ───────────────────────────────────